EmbraceLife/ipyviz/README.md

 1. save the notebook as html.
 2. Open the HTML in a text editor and do a search for `@media print`
 3. delete the offending `color:#000 !important;`
 4. save, open the file in a browser and print. (use Chrome)
+5. open the modified HTML through bracket.io, click Live Preview